|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "...crash landed on the north coast of New Guinea near Ambasi due to interception.
 Radio report received advised that four were safe and that Japanese patrols were in the vicinity.
 The radio went off the air suddenly, and never came on the air again."

-The group of Australians and Americans attempted to bypass the Japanese and reach safety.
+The group of Australians and Americans attempted to bypass Japanese forces to reach safety.
 On August 2, 1942 they were joined by Reverend James Benson and two sisters from the Gona Mission Station.
-The group was on the run until August 8, 1942 when the group was ambushed by the Japanese and all killed or executed.
-Only Reverend James Benson was taken prisoner and survived the war.
+For the next six days, the group was on the run.
+On August 8, 1942 the group was ambushed by the Japanese and all were killed or executed.
+Sole survivor Reverend James Benson was taken prisoner and survived until the end of the Pacific War.

 The crew were officially declared dead on July 30, 1942.
-Postwar, their remains were located and recovered.
-Buried on April 26, 1950 in a group burial at Zachary Taylor National Cemetery at section I, graves 109-110 along with Cpl Franklyn R. Hoppe gunner A-24 piloted by Parker.
+On April 26, 1950 Dean and La Rocque were buried in a group burial group burial at Zachary Taylor National Cemetery in section I, graves 109-110.
+The burial also includes Cpl Franklyn R. Hoppe gunner A-24 pilot Parker.

 Dean also has a memorial marker at Kaufman Cemetery in Kaufman, TX.